hellotham/hello-astro/README.md

   and improved pagination control.
 - 2.2.0: Fixed lint errors, reimplemented map, lightbox and carousel to use leaflet, photoswipe and swiper packages instead of relying on external CDN.
+- 2.2.1: Update to astro 2.0.10, fixed asset loading issue with base